stat545ubc-2021/functions-HosseinEbrahimiK/README.md

  * `R` version: 4.1.1
  * `tidyverse` package version: 1.3.1
  * `testhat` package version: 0.2.1
- * `gapminder` package version:
+ * `gapminder` package version: 0.3.0
- * `palmerpenguins` package version:
+ * `palmerpenguins` package version: 0.1.0

- These packages are loaded at the beginning of each `.rmd` file.
-Using IDEs such as `RStudio` is recommended to execute R markdown files by simply knit each `.rmd` and reproducing Github markdown (`.md`) output.
+ These packages are loaded through each `.rmd` file.
+Using IDEs such as `RStudio` is recommended to execute R markdown files by knitting each `.rmd` and reproducing Github markdown (`.md`) output.
 The output could be easily changed to the desired format by changing the YAML header in the `.rmd` files.